srd-theprocess/srd-theprocess/README.md

 - 👋 Hi, I’m @srd-theprocess
 - 👀 I’m interested in Data Journalism for investigative reporting
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on anything related on data journalism
 - 📫 How to reach me ...
 LinkedIn - https://www.linkedin.com/in/srdtheprocess/